nllz/IRTF-HRPC/draft-research.md

 Literature and Discussion Review
 ================================

 Protocols and standards are regularly seen as merely performing technical functions.
 However, these protocols and standards do not exist outside of their technical context nor outside of their political, historical, economic, legal or cultural context.
 This is best exemplified by the way in which some Internet processes and protocols have become part and parcel of political processes and public policies: one only has to look at the IANA transition, the RFC on pervasive monitoring or global innovation policy for concrete examples {{Denardis15}}.
 According to {{Abbate}}: "protocols are politics by other means".
 This statement would probably not garner IETF consensus, but it nonetheless confers that protocols are based on decision making, most often by humans.
 In this process the values and ideas about the role that a particular technology should  perform in society is embedded into the design.
 Often these design decisions are part pure-technical, and part inspired by certain world view of how technology should function that is inspired by personal, corporate and political views.
-Within the community of IETF participants there is a strong desire to solve technical problems and minimize engagement with political processes and non-protocol related poltical issues.
+Within the community of IETF participants there is a strong desire to solve technical problems and minimize engagement with political processes and non-protocol related political issues.

 Since the late 1990's a burgeoning group of academics and practitioners researched questions surrounding the societal impact of protocols, and the politics of protocols.
 These studies vary in focus and scope: some focus on specific standards {{Davidsonetal}} {{Musiani}}, others look into the political, legal, commercial or social impact of protocols {{BrownMarsden}} {{Lessig}}, {{Mueller}} and yet others look at how the engineers' personal set of values get translated into technology {{Abbate}} {{CathFloridi}} {{Denardis15}} {{WynsbergheMoura}}.